OpenChargingCloud/WWCP_OCPP/WWCP_OCPPv2.1/Extensions/README.md

 # WWCP OCPP v2.1 Draft 2 Extensions

-This OCPP v2.1 Draft 2 implementation comes with a set of experimental extensions for improved security, metrology and new use cases.
-These extensions are not part of the official OCPP v2.1.
+This OCPP v2.1 Draft 2 implementation comes with a set of experimental extensions for improved data and protocol management, security, metrology and new use cases.
+These extensions are ***not*** part of the official OCPP v2.1.

 ### Your participation